symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``null``

 This specifies the name of the session cookie.
-By default it will use the cookie name which is defined in the ``php.ini`` with the ``session.name`` directive.
+By default, it will use the cookie name which is defined in the ``php.ini`` with the ``session.name`` directive.